htsrjdrouse/daksh-toolchanger-v2/Klipper/klipper_concepts_crash_detection.md

 ## SUB_TOOL_PICKUP_END ##

-In toolchanger.cfg, when the tool is loaded which is initiated in tool.py but eventually calls [toolgroup 0] and then SUB_TOOL_PICKUP_END when picking up a tool, after loading  VERIFY_TOOLCHANGE_DURING_PRINT DURATION=30 FORCE=0.
-The problem is that if error is not getting generated when it is incorrectly loaded/unloaded.
-So this my need to be changed from FORCE=0 to FORCE=1.
+In toolchanger.cfg, when the tool is loaded which is initiated in tool.py but eventually calls [toolgroup 0] and then SUB_TOOL_PICKUP_END when picking up a tool.
+The problem is that if error is not getting generated when it is incorrectly loaded/unloaded quickly enough, the VERIFY_TOOLCHANGE_DURING_PRINT DURATION=30 FORCE=0 is removed (commented out).

 ```
 [gcode_macro SUB_TOOL_PICKUP_END]